Cycling in Bangkok: Lumphini Park to Erawan Shrine

 As the route reaches Charoen Krung Road and progresses towards Talat Noi, the character begins to change.
 Streets widen slightly, and older commercial buildings become more noticeable.

-Approaching Chinatown Gate and Yaowarat Road, activity picks up once more.
+Approaching Chinatown Gate and Yaowarat Road, pedestrian activity and traffic become noticeably heavier.
 Traffic becomes more constant, and the abundance of signage, shops, and street-level activity clearly signals a transition into one of Bangkok’s busiest commercial districts.

 Arriving at Wat Mangkon